smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 Text blocks
 ===========

 A text block is a string literal that can span multiple lines and automatically removes any incidental whitespace.
+Smithy text blocks are heavily inspired by text blocks defined in `JEP 355 <https://openjdk.java.net/jeps/355>`_.

 A text block is opened with three double quotes ("""), followed by a newline, zero or more content characters, and closed with three double quotes.

-*Smithy text blocks are heavily based on text blocks defined in* `JEP 355 <https://openjdk.java.net/jeps/355>`_

 Text blocks differentiate *incidental whitespace* from *significant whitespace*.
 Smithy will re-indent the content of a text block by removing all incidental whitespace.

 .. code-block:: smithy